Bittermens can now be shipped to every state and worldwide!

 2 tsp Maple Syrup

-1 Dash Bittermens Xocolatl Mole Bitters
+1 dash Bittermens Xocolatl Mole Bitters

 Shake and serve up in a cocktail glass.